 Dual Flash Drive Comparison: Lexar JumpDrive D400, PNY Duo Link, Sandisk Ultra Luxe, Silicon Power DS72, SSK Dual Drive, and Transcend ESD310C

 The Transcend ESD310 stands out as the best dual-headed flash drive we’ve tested on the market.
-Its speed is unmatched, breezing through our benchmarks effortlessly.
-Overall, the performance is impressive, as the ESD310 is essentially a mid-range SSD in the form of a thumb drive.
+Its speed is unmatched, breezing through our benchmarks effortlessly as the ESD310 is essentially a mid-range SSD in the form of a thumb drive.
 Additionally, it offers a generous five-year warranty and comes in three color options: black, silver, and pink.

 What are Dual Flash Drives?